Multitude flocks to Mexico's Basilica of Guadalupe

 MEXICO CITY (AP) — A multitude surrounded Mexico City's Basilica of Our Lady of Guadalupe Thursday following days of pilgrimage from all over the country.

 By 7 a.m. officials estimated a crowd of 9.8 million in the area surrounding one of the Roman Catholic world's holiest shrines, according to national civil defense coordinator David Leon.
-If so, that would exceed the population of Mexico City itself.
+That number seemed almost impossible, however: It would exceed the population of Mexico City itself.

 The Dec.
 12 pilgrimage honors the Virgin of Guadalupe, Mexico’s patroness.
 Many carry large statues or other images of the cerulean-shrouded, contemplative virgin as they stream en masse to the temple.
 Some make the last stretch crawling emotionally — and painfully — on their knees.